Thank you for your interest in employment at the Minneapolis Institute of Art. Click on the job titles below to view and apply.

 The Job

-To develop, research, exhibit, and publish Mia’s collections of Native American art.
+To develop, research, exhibit, and publish Mia’s collections of Japanese and Korean art.
+Identify and cultivate donor support for these activities.

-1. Interpret the museum’s collections of Native American art through permanent collection gallery displays and didactic materials.
+· Interpret the museum’s collections of Japanese and Korean art through permanent collection gallery displays and didactic materials.
 Propose and oversee regular gallery rotations.
 Speak publicly about the museum’s collection and provide training for museum guides so that they can accurately and knowledgeably represent the collection.

-2. Conduct research and mount special exhibitions, with accompanying publications that add to the field of knowledge about Native American art.
-Such exhibitions should be of the scale of Cargill and/or US Bank Galleries, but do not preclude larger-scale shows.
+· Conduct research on the permanent collection and mount special exhibitions, with accompanying publications that add to the field of knowledge about Japanese and Korean art.
+Such exhibitions should be of the scale of Mia’s Cargill and/or US Bank Galleries, but do not preclude larger-scale shows.

-3. Oversee the care and preservation of the collection by ensuring proper and responsible handling and installation of objects and by recommending objects for conservation treatment.
+· Oversee the care and preservation of the collection by ensuring proper and responsible handling and installation of objects and by recommending objects for conservation treatment.
 Participate in the museum’s efforts to secure funding for conservation initiatives.

-4. Locate, research, and propose acquisition of Native American works of art that significantly augment the museum’s existing collections.
-Review the museum collections of Native American art for potential deaccessions.
+· Locate, research, and propose acquisitions of Japanese and Korean works of art that significantly augment the museum’s existing collections.
+Review the museum collections of Japanese and Korean art for potential deaccessions.
 Maintain a current knowledge of the art market and professional relations with art dealers.

-5. Develop and coordinate lectures and activities pertaining to Native American art for the museum’s Native American Art Affinity Group.
+· Develop and coordinate lectures and activities pertaining to Japanese and Korean art.
 Foster and maintain relationships with trustees, collectors, potential donors, and the general public, including community outreach.

-6. Actively participate in broader museum initiatives through committees or specially formed teams.
+· Actively participate in broader museum initiatives through committees or specially formed teams.

-7. Perform other related duties and responsibilities as required or assigned, including assisting the head of the department as assigned.
+· Perform other related duties and responsibilities as required or assigned.

 To be successful in this role, you have…

-· Minimum of 3 years of employment in a collection-based curatorial department with direct experience in the area of Native American art, including proven record of organizing exhibitions and producing publications of high quality.
+· Minimum of 3 years of employment in a collection-based curatorial department with direct experience in the areas of Japanese and Korean art, including proven record of organizing exhibitions and producing publications of high quality.

 Mia Culture